 He said that once you understood the monetary system you would always employ functional finance – that is, fiscal and monetary policy decisions should be functional – advance public purpose and eschew the moralising concepts that public deficits were profligate and dangerous.

 Lerner thought that the government should always use its capacity to achieve full employment and price stability.
 In modern monetary theory (MMT) we express this responsibility as “advancing public purpose”.
-In his 1943 book (page 354) we read:
+In his 1943 article (page 39) we read:

 The central idea is that government fiscal policy, its spending and taxing, its borrowing and repayment of loans, its issue of new money and its withdrawal of money, shall all be undertaken with an eye only to the results of these actions on the economy and not to any established traditional doctrine about what is sound and what is unsound.
 This principle of judging only by effects has been applied in many other fields of human activity, where it is known as the method of science opposed to scholasticism.
 The principle of judging fiscal measures by the way they work or function in the economy we may call Functional Finance …